psrc/luv/QC/README.md

 This directory contains a set of scripts each of which performs a QC sub-task.
 The scripts are connected via a Makefile also found in this directory.

 ## Installation
 On Windows, check that [Git Bash](https://git-for-windows.github.io) is installed.
 Then open a Git Bash and type ``make --help``.
 If you get an error that make is not found, install make from [SWCarpentryInstaller](https://github.com/swcarpentry/windows-installer/releases/latest).
+If you still get an error, you might need to add the location of make.exe into your Path environment.

 As with any GitHub repository, clone the luv repository into your local computer: In a Git Bash navigate to a directory you want the local repository reside and type